ankowals/saf/README.md

 	      And read storage TestData with id ReqRestInScenario1 from file ....

-Steps that are involved will create a file that can contains the storage with identifier, like
+Steps that are involved will create a file that can contain the storage with identifier, like

 	id1={key1:"value1", ...}
 	id2={key2:"value2", ...}

 Later on such storage can be retrived using the identifier and used during scenario execution.
-File will be created in system temporary directory.
-Usually C:\Users\<user name>\AppData\Local\Temp\FK_Prototype_Persistent_Storage_File.json
+File will be created in temporary directory on a file system.
+Usually it is C:\Users\<user name>\AppData\Local\Temp\FK_Prototype_Persistent_Storage_File.json

 Users also have a possibility to pass data between scenarios and features using so called execution context.
 This is not recommended and usually there exists a better way to write the test than using such feature, for example add Background scenario or enhance Given steps.
 To use this capability please see an example below.